KevinTurnerii/cozy-craft-community-analytics/README.md

 ### Page 4 — Forecast
 - Ticket Release Scenario Modeling
 - Attendance Target Planning
 - Capacity Optimization Strategy

-All measures implemented in DAX.
+All measures implemented in DAX and trace directly to validated notebook outputs.
-No Power Query transformations.
-No hidden filters.

 ---

-## 📸 Dashboard Preview
+##  Dashboard Preview

 These visuals represent the final executive reporting layer, built exclusively on validated modeling outputs from the Python pipeline.